francescogerardomarra/its/modulo26/7_logging_java.md

 - **Plain Java**: Requires manual configuration of handlers, formatters, and log levels.
 - **Spring Boot**: Automatically configures logging:
   - Console and file logging are enabled by default.
-  - Log levels are set automatically based on profiles (e.g., `application.properties` or `application.yml`).
+  - Log levels are set automatically based on profiles (e.g.  `application.properties` or `application.yml`).
   - Supports runtime adjustments using Spring Boot Actuator.

   Example of configuring log levels in `application.properties`: